The Clark Sisters: First Ladies of Gospel: Release

 The film premiered on Lifetime on April 11, 2020.

 Reception

-Critical reception

-The Clark Sisters: First Ladies of Gospel premiere was the most-watched film on Lifetime in four years.
+The Clark Sisters: First Ladies of Gospel premiere was the most-watched film on Lifetime in four years with 2.7 million viewers.

 The film received mixed critical reception.
 In a review for rogerebert.com, Nell Minow rated the film 3.5/4 stars, calling Ellis's performance "mesmerizing" and the music "a gorgeous, spirit-lifting celestial chorus."
 Joelle Monique of The A.V.
 Club rated the film a C+ and wrote in the review, "...it feels like a chorus of Clark sisters, each with their interpretation of events, presented in a way that wouldn’t offend anyone person in the group."
 Writing for The Root, Panama Jackson stated in a more positive review: "It’s both heartwarming and endearing, while not skirting any of the issues that plagued their ultimately triumphant and still ongoing journey: domestic violence, gender inequality in the church, interpersonal issues, medical issues, mental health, life, etc."